Joint Research Seminar on

 Mathematical Optimization / Non-smooth Variational Problems and Operator Equations

-Wednesday, 13 c.t. at WIAS, Mohrenstraße 39, Erhard-Schmidt-Hörsaal.
+Wednesday, 1:15 p.m. at WIAS, Mohrenstraße 39, Erhard-Schmidt-Hörsaal.
 Please be aware that occasional changes in time or venue might occur, but will be announced here.

 Weak convergence of proximal ADMM and its relaxations in Hilbert spaces

 ADMM (Alternating Direction Method of Multipliers) is a popular first order method for mathematical imaging and inverse problems.
 However, the weak convergence of ADMM in infinite dimensional spaces is not clear yet, which is different from the classical Augmented Lagrangian Method.
 We will discuss the weak convergence of ADMM and its proximal variants with relaxations in Hilbert spaces.

 Tuesday, Mai 9, 3:30 p.m.
 (WIAS, HVP11A, 4.13)

 Kazufumi Ito (North Carolina State University, USA)

 In this talk the sensitivity analysis is discussed for the parameter-dependent optimization.
 The sensitivity of the optimal value function with respect to the change in parameters plays a significant role in the optimization theory, including economics, finance, the Hamilton-Jacobi theory, the inf-sup duality and the structural design and the bi-level optimization.
 We develop the calculus for the value function and present its applications in the variational calculus, the bi-level optimization and the optimal control and optimal design and inverse problems.